rasmusjen/LeafAreaCalc/README.md

 ## Introduction

 **LeafAreaCalc** is a comprehensive tool designed for accurate leaf area classification from digital images.
-Whether you're a botanist, researcher, or hobbyist, LeafAreaCalc provides an intuitive interface and powerful processing capabilities to streamline your leaf analysis workflow.
+LeafAreaCalc provides an intuitive interface and powerful processing capabilities to streamline your leaf analysis workflow, whether you're a botanist, researcher, or hobbyist.

 ![Sample Leaf Image](sample_leaf.jpg)